 Founded in Springfield in 1905, Missouri State’s mission is focused on public affairs.
 The university’s fully online bachelor’s of science in finance prepares students for careers in areas such as accounting, banking, insurance, and real estate.
 Graduates of Missouri State’s online bachelor’s in finance program handle investments and other monetary affairs.

-Business students must complete several preparation courses, which comprise the majority of the program's general education requirements, before declaring a major.
+Business students must complete several preparation courses, which comprise most of the program’s general education requirements, before declaring a major.
 Students can customize the degree through electives related to finance, such as tax accounting and microeconomics.

 Online students pay the same tuition rate as in-state students, and grants and loans are available.
 Missouri State offers scholarships specifically for business students.
 Missouri State sets no limits on the number of accepted transfer credits, and the university awards credit for military experience and dual enrollment programs.
 Both transfer applicants and freshman applicants must have at least a 2.0 GPA.